Barranquilla Atlantico, Colombia Travel Guide

 Expect significantly elevated prices in this period.

-Cancellation policies for Carnival reserving is often very strict.
+Cancellation rules for Carnival reserving is often very strict.

 This table illustrates typical price ranges and attributes for choosing a place to stay.

 Hostel dormitories, basic guesthouse rooms.
-Shared bathrooms often.
+Shared toilet facilities often.
 Air conditioning may be extra or absent.
 Several areas, including central areas.

 4-5 star hotels; full amenities (large pools, gym, multiple dining, concierge).
 Mainly in modern Riomar and Alto Prado areas.